Skip to main content

 // Handle scout_webhook format

-if (payload.event === 'scout_update') {
+if (payload.event_type === 'scout_update') {

 const scoutName = payload.scout.display_name;